5jt/dyalog-cookbook/manuscript/12_WindowsEventLog.md

 But it is available for the EXE that starts your version of Dyalog.
 Find it, right-click on it and select "Run as admin".
 Windows will most likely ask whether you are sure about this and then start an instance of Dyalog with elevated rights.
 Now you can `)load` the workspace we have just created and run `⎕LX`.

-Now start the Event Viewer; As a result of running the program with admin rights you should see something like this:
+Now start the Event Viewer; as a result of running the program with admin rights you should see something like this:

 ![The Windows Event Log](images/WindowsEventLog.jpg)